shawnjacobsen/mobikit-examples/rideshare/README.md

 # Ridesharing Example

 This folder contains an end-to-end example ridesharing application built using Mobikit.
+Note that this example uses some Javascript uses some features that are only available in modern browsers (Chrome, Firefox, Edge, etc.)

 ## Requirements